Large Cap Stocks

-Large cap refers to a firm with a market capitalization of $10 billion or more.
+Large cap refers to a firm with a market capitalisation of $10 billion or more.
 Large caps, sometimes known as “big caps,” refers to a category of prominent stocks that investors choose for their stability.

 In difficult market conditions, large-cap stocks tend to be less volatile as investors seek quality and stability and become risk-averse.

-Large-capitalization funds are often known as blue chip funds.
+Large-capitalisation funds are often known as blue chip funds.
 Blue chip mutual funds are a form of equity funds that invest primarily in equities and equity-related securities of big cap corporations defined by characteristics such as large and well-established, known and respected.